 Mobile for Development

-The transformative power of mobile is most apparent in emerging markets where it is usually the most widespread and reliable infrastructure.
-Isolated populations in these countries are often underserved by basic services, so this puts the mobile industry in a unique position to help connect them to key infrastructure, as well as to health and financial services.
+The transformative power of mobile is most apparent in low- and middle-income countries (LMICs), where it is typically the most widespread technology and supported with far-reaching infrastructure.
+This puts the mobile industry in a unique position to connect people with essential services.

 Public Policy Considerations